The law that protects consumers in Victoria is the Australian Consumer Law and Fair Trading Act 2012.

-When running your business, you need to meet the following requirements.
+When running your business, you must meet certain standards in providing:

-- Contracts must be clear and fair, meaning there is a healthy balance between you and the consumer.
+Your contracts must be clear and fair.
+Fair means there is a healthy balance between you and the consumer.

 Receipts and itemised bills

-- Receipts must be provided for amounts over $50 or if requested.
+- a receipt for amounts over $50 or if the consumer asks for one

 Refunds and exchanges

-Your refund and exchange policy must be clearly spelled out and comply with the Australian Consumer Law and Fair Trading Act 2012.
+Your refund and exchange policy must be clearly spelled out and comply with the Act.

 Adding a 'no refunds or exchange' note to your website doesn't prevent you from having to offer a refund or exchange if the goods: